DataDog/documentation/content/en/product_analytics/journeys/funnel_analysis.md

 ### Filtering

-When constructing your funnel, you can add [default attributes][2] (core, device, operating system, geo-location, and user) and [session-specific][3] attributes to analyze the data further.
+When constructing your funnel, you can add [default attributes][2] (core, device, operating system, geo-location, and user) and [session-specific][3] attributes (such as session duration or view count) to analyze the data further.
 Click the **Add Filter** button to view or search the full list of available attributes.

 To **remove a filter**, click the filter, then the delete icon.

-{{< img src="real_user_monitoring/funnel_analysis/funnel-analysis-filtering.png" alt="Use attributes to filter information when constructing your funnel" style="width:80%;" >}}
+{{< img src="product_analytics/journeys/funnel_analysis/funnels-filters.png" alt="Use attributes to filter information when constructing your funnel" style="width:60%;" >}}

 ## Analyzing a funnel